Lolita (1962 film): Screenplay adaptation

 The screenplay is credited to Nabokov, although very little of what he provided (later published in a shortened version) was used in the film itself.
 Nabokov, following the success of the novel, moved out to Hollywood and penned a script for a film adaptation between March and September 1960.
 The first draft was extremely long—over 400 pages.
 As producer Harris remarked, "You couldn't make it.
 You couldn't lift it".
 Nabokov remained polite about the film in public but in a 1962 interview before seeing the film, commented that it may turn out to be "the swerves of a scenic drive as perceived by the horizontal passenger of an ambulance".
-Kubrick and Harris rewrote the script themselves, writing carefully to satisfy the needs of the censor.

-There are many differences between the Kubrick-Harris film adaptation and Nabokov's novel, including some events that were entirely omitted.
-Most of the sexually explicit innuendos, references and episodes in the book were taken out of the film because of the strict censorship of the 1960s; the sexual relationship between Lolita and Humbert is implied and never depicted graphically on the screen.
-In addition, some events in the film differ from the novel, and there are also changes in Lolita's character.
-Some of the differences are listed below: